-12.05.210 Developments, subdivisions subdivisions, and minimum land area requirements.
+12.05.210 Developments, subdivisions, and minimum land area requirements.

+- (1) See WAC 246-272A-0320, as adopted in 12.05.025. - (2) Occupancy of a building requiring an OSS shall not occur until the site-specific septic system design has been approved, OSS has been installed, OSS has been inspected by the Health

+Department, and final approval has been issued by the Health Department upon acceptance of the record drawing.
-- (1) See WAC 246-272A-0320, as adopted in 12.05.025. - Septic final approval has long been a condition of occupancy on building permits.
-The proposed language is to add clarification on the requirement. - C Additional wording to add clarity on the steps needed. - (2) Occupancy of a building requiring an OSS shall not occur until the site-specific septic system design has been approved, OSS has been installed, OSS has been inspected by the Health Department, and final approvedal has been issued by the Health Department upon acceptance of the record drawing. for use. - (a) Occupancy for existing structures seeking expansion or change in use of the structure may require a septic permit to modify the existing system to meet the proposed change. - C PH additional language proposal.
-Mostly current practice though not fully outlines/clear for PDS on which permits to send to PH to review.
-Hoping this will add clarity and reduce permits being issued without an approved septic and permits that would compromise the existing system. - (b) Planning and Development Services should not issue any building permits or permit extensions for sewage producing structures without an approved wastewater disposal method.
-Permits for non-sewage producing structures should also seek the Health Departments review and approval. - (3) Additional Requirements for Land Divisions. - (a) Drainfields and reserve areas for subdivisions that will use OSS systems shall be depicted on the plat map prior to final plat approval. - (b) Transport lines that are located off-site for OSS shall be installed prior to final plat approval. - (c) Lines for public sewer and stubs to each parcel shall be installed prior to final plat approval. - (4) As an alternative to construction of transport lines that are off-site for OSS, or public sewer transport lines and stubs to each parcel, the developer may provide a performance bond in favor of the Health Department and sign an agreement with the Health Department.
-The bond and agreement shall meet the following conditions:

-- (a) Guarantee that construction will be completed within one year of the date of the approval of the agreement or other time frame as agreed upon with the Health Department; - (b) The bond shall be on a satisfactory form and in an amount based on an estimate prepared by a professional engineer or certified-licensed designer plus 35 percent.
-(This percentage is made up of 20 percent for a two-year inflationary period, 10 percent for contract expenditures and five percent for administrative costs); - (c) Be to the satisfaction of the Health Officer and legal counsel for Skagit County; and - (d) Release of the bond or assignment will occur only after: - (i) The engineer or certified licensed designer has submitted and signed a record drawing; - (ii) The engineer or certified licensed designer states that the installation and testing meets SCC Chapter 14.06 or other appropriate construction regulations or guidelines; and - (iii) The construction, where appropriate, has been inspected and approved by all jurisdictional agencies or municipalities. - State Supreme Court decision made the determination that septic designs must meet all design requirements when applying for a minimum land area waiver before approval of the permit. - C Addition of meeting this code as to not create a loophole. - (5) A design that includes a minimum land area size waiver must comply with all other requirements outlined in WAC, DOH's DS&G, and this chapter. - (6) Minimum land area outlined in Table XI must be met for proposed and existing parcels unless all the following are true: - (a) The lot is registered as a legal lot of record created prior to the effective date of the rule; - (b) The lot is not within an area identified in the local management plan developed under WAC 246-272A-0015 where minimum land area is listed as a design parameter necessary for public health protection; and - (c) The proposed OSS meets all requirements of this chapter without the use of a waiver under WAC 246-272A-0420.
+- (a) Occupancy for existing structures seeking expansion or change in use of the structure may require a septic permit to modify the existing system to meet the proposed change. - (b) Building permits or permit extensions for sewage producing structures shall have a Health Department approved wastewater disposal method. - (3) Additional Requirements for Land Divisions. - (a) Drainfields and reserve areas for subdivisions that will use OSS systems shall be depicted on the plat map prior to final plat approval. - (b) Transport lines that are located off-site for OSS shall be installed prior to final plat approval. - (c) Lines for public sewer and stubs to each parcel shall be installed prior to final plat approval. - (4) As an alternative to construction of transport lines that are off-site for OSS, or public sewer transport lines and stubs to each parcel, the developer may provide a performance bond in favor of the Health Department and sign an agreement with the Health Department.
+The bond and agreement shall meet the following conditions: - (a) Guarantee that construction will be completed within one year of the date of the approval of the agreement or other time frame as agreed upon with the Health Department; - (b) The bond shall be on a satisfactory form and in an amount based on an estimate prepared by a professional engineer or licensed designer plus 35 percent.
+(This percentage is made up of 20 percent for a two-year inflationary period, 10 percent for contract expenditures and five percent for administrative costs); - (c) Be to the satisfaction of the Health Officer and legal counsel for Skagit County; and - (d) Release of the bond or assignment will occur only after: - (i) The engineer or licensed designer has submitted and signed a record drawing; - (ii) The engineer or licensed designer states that the installation and testing meets SCC Chapter 14.06 or other appropriate construction regulations or guidelines; and - (iii) The construction, where appropriate, has been inspected and approved by all jurisdictional agencies or municipalities. - (5) A design that includes a minimum land area size waiver must comply with all other requirements outlined in WAC, DOH's DS&G, and this chapter. - (6) Minimum land area outlined in Table XI must be met for proposed and existing parcels unless all the following are true: - (a) The lot is registered as a legal lot of record created prior to the effective date of the rule;

+- (b) The lot is not within an area identified in the local management plan developed under WAC 246-272A-0015 where minimum land area is listed as a design parameter necessary for public health protection; and - (c) The proposed OSS meets all requirements of this chapter without the use of a waiver under WAC 246-272A-0420.